 If left untreated, a bulging disc can lead to chronic, debilitating pain, loss of bladder or bowel control, and a loss of sensation in the affected area.

 Many people can address the pain and dysfunction of a bulging disc without surgery.
-Dr. Okezie and Dr. Carter create a treatment plan, focusing on nonsurgical solutions to provide you with long-term pain relief.
+Dr. Carter creates a treatment plan, focusing on nonsurgical solutions to provide you with long-term pain relief.

 Treatments for a bulging disc include:

 Maintaining a healthy weight can also reduce pressure on the nerves that cause your pain.
-Dr. Okezie and Dr. Carter can recommend additional resources, such as at-home exercises, to keep your spine flexible and in good health.
+Dr. Carter can recommend additional resources, such as at-home exercises, to keep your spine flexible and in good health.

 If you’re looking for solutions to bulging disc pain, call the office nearest you today to schedule a consultation, or book an appointment online.